-Dr. Dambisa Moyo, whose TED talk garnered more than 1.7 million views, is a sought-after thought leader and economist.
+Dr. Dambisa Moyo, whose TED talk garnered more than 2.6 million views, is a sought-after thought leader and economist.
 Dambisa has earned a strong reputation as a trusted top-tier advisor on macroeconomics, geopolitics, tech and millennial themes.
-She is a is a Board Member of 3M Company and Chevron.
+She is a Board Member of 3M Company and Chevron.

 Dr. Moyo is a frequent CNBC and Bloomberg contributor.
 Additionally, she has written for the likes of Financial Times, the Wall Street Journal and Harvard Business Review.
 She brings academic heft and dynamic practical skill to today’s economic conversation.